Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/README.md

 ## Examples
 The Azure.Security.KeyVault.Secrets package supports synchronous and asynchronous APIs.

-The following section provides several code snippets using the [above created](#create-secretclient) `client`, covering some of the most common Azure Key Vault secret service related tasks:
+The following section provides several code snippets using the `client` [created above](#create-secretclient), covering some of the most common Azure Key Vault secret service related tasks:

 ### Sync examples
 * [Create a secret](#create-a-secret)